LuckyJimJD/CivilProcedure/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn review questions (40% total) and a final exam (60%).

-- You will complete the assigned Click & Learn questions outside of class.
-You should complete the questions for each unit of the course by the dates indicated in the Schedule & Assignments section of the syllabus.
+- You will complete the assigned Click & Learn questions (see "Schedule & Assignments") outside of class.
-- The final exam will consist of essay and short-answer questions and will be administered during the Fall term exam period, as scheduled by the Law School Registrar.
+- The final exam will consist of essay and short-answer questions and will be administered during the Fall term exam period.

 ### Class Preparation, Attendance, & Participation